 As we begin to emerge from the shadows, companies all over the UK (us included) are thinking about who will be returning to the office.
 To help you stay ahead of the curve, we want to offer our guidance and ideas for curating an action plan for how to move forward, and how to work out who needs to come back to the office.

-During this period, we saw a monumental collective effort to adapt to new technology and idea-sharing on how we can all productively work from home.
 Many companies anxious to introduce remote working practises fearing in a drop in productivity had been pleasantly surprised by the output of their team.
 Around two months on from the initial adrenalin-fuelled scramble, it poses the question of how we keep the energy and spirits up of our teams whilst in lockdown.
 We also need to make sure that they are working safely at home.

 You’ll be hard-pressed to find two team members coping with this situation the same way.
 Where one team member will have a garden to escape to, another will be restricted on space in an inner-city house share with no space for a dedicated workstation.
 Acknowledging, and creating flexibility around individual domestic circumstances will be important at the moment for both the individual’s happiness and wellbeing.